 In addition to vacuum and matter effects, turbulence in the supernova envelope introduces stochastic density fluctuations that can significantly impact neutrino flavor evolution.
 The pioneering work of Loreti and Balantekin \cite{Loreti_1994} established the framework for treating neutrino oscillations in noisy media, demonstrating that density fluctuations can induce decoherence and modify survival probabilities.
 Subsequent studies have extended this analysis to various turbulent environments \cite{Kneller_2010, 2011PhRvD..84h5023R, 2013PhRvD..88b5004K, 2014PhRvD..89g3022P}.
 For power-law correlated turbulence, the master equation acquires a non-Markovian character with memory kernels scaling as $K(t) \propto t^{-\nu}$, where $\nu$ is the spectral index determined by the turbulence power spectrum \cite{2010PhRvD..82l3004K, 2014JCAP...11..030B, 2021PhRvD.103d5014A}.
 Recently, Mukhopadhyay and Sen \cite{2024JCAP...03..040M} investigated how turbulence signatures in supernova neutrinos could be probed in upcoming detectors, highlighting the observational relevance of this phenomenon.

 The mathematical treatment of neutrino decoherence in power-law correlated turbulent media presents significant challenges due to the non-Markovian nature of the evolution equations.
 The master equation with memory kernel $K(t) \propto t^{-\nu}$ naturally connects to fractional calculus, where the time convolution integral represents a fractional integral operator of order $1-\nu$ \cite{Jin2021}.
-For $\nu < 1$, this corresponds to the Riemann-Liouville fractional integral, while for $\nu \geq 1$, regularization at small time scales becomes necessary to ensure mathematical consistency.
+For $\nu < 1$, this corresponds to the Riemann-Liouville fractional integral, while for $\nu \geq 1$ one must isolate ultraviolet local pieces and absorb them through renormalization.
 Fractional calculus has found widespread application in describing anomalous diffusion, viscoelastic materials, and non-Markovian processes in open quantum systems \cite{breuer2007theory}.
 In the context of neutrino physics, the emergence of Mittag-Leffler functions $E_{\alpha,\beta}(z)$ as natural solutions to fractional differential equations provides a powerful analytical framework \cite{Desai2016}.

-While approximate and numerical treatments of neutrino propagation in turbulent media exist \cite{Loreti_1994, 2010PhRvD..82l3004K}---ranging from white-noise models to power-law correlated fluctuations (numerical)---a complete {analytical solution} for the survival probability with generic power-law memory kernels has remained elusive.
+While approximate and numerical treatments of neutrino propagation in turbulent media exist \cite{Loreti_1994, 2010PhRvD..82l3004K}---ranging from uncorrelated noise models to power-law correlated fluctuations (numerical)---a complete {analytical solution} for the survival probability with generic power-law memory kernels has remained elusive.
 Previous approaches often relied on perturbative expansions or specialized limits, leaving the full mathematical structure unexplored.
 The power-law form of the memory kernel, $K(t) \propto t^{-\nu}$, suggests a natural connection to fractional calculus, yet this connection has not been fully exploited to obtain closed-form analytical solutions.